Blues GM gets Team Sweden gig ahead of 2026 Olympic Games

 The 2026 Winter Olympics in Milan and Cortina d'Ampezzo will be a unique event.
-In the hockey world, it will mark the first time NHL players from all over the world will compete.
-Among the top teams will be Canada, the United States, Russia, and Sweden.
+In the hockey world, it will mark the first time NHL players from all over the world will compete since 2014.
+Among the top teams will be Canada, the United States and Sweden.

 Speaking of Sweden, former Blues player and current GM Alexander Steen was welcomed by Team Sweden as part of their management team, according to NHL.com.
 Officially, Steen will be working as the Player Personnel Consultant.
 Additionally, he will be responsible for scouting and roster selection.